ECoWeb Study Privacy and Personal Data Protection Policy Version 0.8 dated 10.09.2020

 Only members of the EU funded ECoWeb consortium will have access to your data during the study.

-The data you enter when you complete your first assessment and complete follow ups will be collected through a third-party specialist survey website called Qualtrics.
+The data you enter when you complete your first assessment and complete follow ups will be collected and stored on a third-party specialist password protected secure survey website called Qualtrics.
 You will access this website through our website www.mymoodcoach.com.

-Data from the App will be collected and stored by our Monsenso (a Danish technical partner in the consortium) before being sent to the Exeter Clinical Trials Unit.
+Data from the app will be collected and stored by our technical collaborator Monsenso (a Danish technical partner in the consortium) before being sent to the Exeter Clinical Trials Unit.

 All data transfer will be encrypted and kept securely on password-protected secure servers.